j50n/deno-proc/site/src/iterables/enumerable.md

 # Understanding Enumerable

-Enumerable is the heart of proc's async iterable magic.
-It wraps any iterable and gives you Array-like superpowers for working with async data streams.
+Enumerable is the core of proc's async iterable support.
+It wraps any iterable and provides Array-like methods for working with async data streams.

 ## What is Enumerable?